 The Centre (with its main seat at the Department of Philosophy in Heidelberg) supports research in historical ontology.
 English, German, and French are the languages of publications, conferences and other events.
 The international structure of the Centre is currently configured through associations with the Faculty of Arts at the University of Helsinki, the Department of Philosophy at Penn State University and the Husserl Archives at KU Leuven.
 This constellation is meant to create intensified collaboration between the institutions involved and deepen exchange in research.
 The initial phase of the activity (during the first research period) has its focus on:

-The first main event besides research and smaller conferences is a larger international congress series in 2016 (Aristotle Today – 2400 years Aristotle).
-This congress was alt the same time a presentation of the Centre and contribute to its future profile and networks.
-The initial event will stress Aristotelian tradition and its continuous actuality (Aristotle Today – 2400 yeras Aristotle).
+The first main event besides research and smaller conferences was a larger international congress series in 2016 (Aristotle Today – 2400 years Aristotle).
+This congress was alt the same time a presentation of the Centre and contributed to its profile and networks.

 In February 2018 there was a conference in Heidelberg

 Was ist historische Ontologie?
 What is Historical Ontology?